RiccPicc/consequence/README.md

 ⚠️ **UNDER DEVELOPMENT** ⚠️

-`consequence` (pronunced /ˈkɒnsiːkwəns/) is a tool that wraps other tools and scirpts to produce alignments, consensus sequences and phylogenetic trees.
+`consequence` (pronunced /ˈkɒnsiːkwəns/) is a bioinformatic tool that wraps other tools and scirpts to produce alignments, consensus sequences and phylogenetic trees.

 ## Dependencies
 - Python 3.10+